-|Official Title:||A Phase II Study of Single-Agent MLN9708 for the Treatment of Relapsed or Refractory Acute Myeloid Leukemia With Mutated Nucleophosmin-1|
+|Official Title:||A Phase 2 Study of Single-Agent MLN9708 for the Treatment of Relapsed or Refractory Acute Myeloid Leukemia With Mutated Nucleophosmin-1|

 - Overall Survival (OS) [ Time Frame: 1 year ]Overall survival (OS) from time of study entry to the earlier of death from any cause or end of follow up at 1 year

-|Study Start Date:||December 2013|
+|Study Start Date:||March 2014|

-|Estimated Primary Completion Date:||December 2015 (Final data collection date for primary outcome measure)|
+|Primary Completion Date:||November 2015 (Final data collection date for primary outcome measure)|

 Patients receive ixazomib PO on days 1, 4, 8, and 11.
 Treatment repeats every 21 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.

 Determine the best response including complete remission (CR), CR with incomplete recovery (CRi), and partial remission (PR) after 3 cycles of treatment with MLN9708 (ixazomib) in patients with nucleophosmin (NPM)1-mutated acute myeloid leukemia (AML) (following the LeukemiaNet1 guidelines for response criteria).

-I. To determine the duration of remission in all responders after treatment with MLN9708 defined as the time of documented remission until relapse.
+- Determine the duration of remission in all responders after treatment with MLN9708 defined as the time of documented remission until relapse.

-II.
-To determine the 1 year overall survival, which will be measured from time of study entry to the earlier of death from any cause or end of follow up at 1 year.
+- Determine the 1 year overall survival, which will be measured from time of study entry to the earlier of death from any cause or end of follow up at 1 year.

 - Establish toxicity and tolerability of MLN9708 treatment in AML, including non-hematologic toxicities grade 3 or above as specified by Common Terminology Criteria for Adverse Events (CTCAE) version 4.0.